 - There are three suppliers of extended warranties: the car manufacturer, the dealership, and independent entities.

-- The age of the car
+The Age of the Car

 Newer cars are more reliable than ever, and owners are expecting to pay less in repairs.
 So a warranty is unnecessary, right?
 Well, that depends on how you look at it.
 You won’t be doing as many repairs, but the few that your car may need could be quite costly.
-Newer cars are pricier to repair because of the complex computer circuitry and electronics that make them run so well.
+Newer cars are generally more expensive to repair because of the complex computer circuitry and electronics that make them run so well.

 Where to Get Your Warranty